 Zelle had a privileged upbringing for the first decade or so of her life.
-After that, financial problems plagued her family, her parents divorced and her mother died.
+After that, financial problems plagued her family.
+The problems were followed by her parents’ divorce and her mother’s death.

-She went to school to become a teacher, but was expelled when she had sex with the headmaster.
+She went to school to become a teacher, but was expelled for having sex with the headmaster.
 Sex was a weakness Zelle would have her entire life.

 Her popularity grew.
-She was willing to appear nearly naked – she kept her breasts, which she was self conscious of, covered – in a day and age when the closest thing in terms of sexuality on stage was women flashing their underwear.
+She was willing to appear half naked – she kept her breasts, which she was self conscious of, covered – in a day and age when the closest thing in terms of sexuality on stage was women flashing their underwear.

 Despite her success, she was not careful with money and relied on gifts from men.

-World War One:
+World War I